5 Self Care Rituals That Take Less Than 10 Minutes

 5 minutes · Before sleep

 Not a gratitude list.
-Not productivity journaling.
 Not planning tomorrow.
+Not reviewing everything you didn't finish.

 Just this: before you close your eyes, place your hand on your heart and name three things from today that were good.
 They don't have to be significant.
 The coffee was perfect.
 The light through the window was beautiful.
 You made someone laugh.

-Then — and this is the part most people skip — say something kind to yourself.
+Then — and this is the part I used to skip every single time — say something kind to yourself.
 One sentence.
-Out loud or silently.
-Something true and gentle.
+Out loud or in your head.
+Something true.

 "I showed up today."